Things You Should Do To Win A Wrongful Termination Case

 The biggest challenge for the employee terminated is how to prove wrongful termination.
 In this checklist is the usual grounds for wrongful termination.
 If you can find evidence that one or more of these grounds happened, you can submit an appeal in order to invalidate your termination.

-Discrimination happens when you’re fired because of the factors outside your job performance and output.
+Discrimination happens when you’re fired because of factors outside your job performance and output.
 Instead, you are fired due to your national origin, gender, disability, age, sex, religion, or genetic information.
-Have you been discriminated by your employer either verbally or through writing?
-Have you missed out opportunities or rights because of discrimination?
+Have you been discriminated against by your employer either verbally or through writing?
+Have you missed out on opportunities or rights because of discrimination?
 Discrimination comes in a lot of forms but is also one of the hardest to prove.

 2. Retaliation After Proper Proceedings